 Strongbow takes the mind immediately to the legendary folk character, William Tell.
 According to legend, William Tell was an expert marksman who shot an apple from his son’s head with an arrow (less well known is that he also assassinated a prominent tyrant in the Austrian House of Habsburg).
 The name could also point to Beleg Cúthalion, a character in JRR Tolkein’s Quenta Silmarillion whose name means “strong bow”.

-Takeaway: To find unusual idea for names, dig deep into literature and lore.
+TIP: To find unusual idea for names, dig deep into literature and lore.
 And if appropriate, think about using the meaning behind a character’s name or an object or action related to that individual rather than the name itself.

 APPLE LANTERN